 Fee prevalence by type of fee

 The most common fee among the 200 cards in the 2018 study was a late payment fee: 99.5% of cards imposed this fee.
-One card that doesn’t, Citi Simplicity® Card - No Late Fees Ever, is primarily marketed to consumers who (to use Citi’s own words) don’t want to pay a late fee, ever.
-The card does assess other fees, like foreign transaction fees (3%) and a balance transfer fee of 5% of each balance transfer; $5 minimum.
+One card that doesn’t, Citi Simplicity® Card, is primarily marketed to consumers who (to use Citi’s own words) don’t want to pay a late fee, ever.
+The card does assess other fees, like foreign transaction fees (3% of each purchase transaction after its conversion into U.S. dollars) and a balance transfer fee of Balance transfer fee applies with this offer 5% of each balance transfer; $5 minimum..